OpenINF/wg-a-team/README.md

 Welcome to the homepage of the Engineering Productivity group (called “the A-Team” for nostalgic reasons).
 Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you’ll see A-Team references scattered around our codebases.
+We are an officially-chartered WG.

 We’re a group of programmers who develop and support a wide range of services, tools, and automation that serve the engineering teams at OpenINF, with a